AugustUnderground/gaceir/README.md

 Where
 - A: Advantage
 - E: Expectation
-- π: Actor Network returning Probability of an action a for a given state s at a given time t
+- Ï: Actor Network returning Probability of an action a for a given state s at a given time t
-- θ: Current network parameters
+- Î¸: Current network parameters

 $$ L^{CLIP} = E_{t} ( min(r_{t}(\theta) \cdot A_{t}, clip(r_{t}(\theta), 1 - \epsilon, 1 + \epsilon) \cdot A_{t} ) ) $$

 Where
-- ε ≈ 0.2
+- Îµ â 0.2

-**→ Pessimistic lower bound of loss**
+**â Pessimistic lower bound of loss**

 ##### Advantage